 Computational model.
 When analyzing randomized online algorithms, there is a distinction between the oblivious adversary model and the adaptive adversary model.
 The oblivious adversary must construct the entire input sequence in advance, while the adaptive adversary may choose each input point based on the actions of the online algorithm made so far.
-We refer the interested reader to [3] for a discussion of these models.
+We refer the interested reader to Borodin and El-Yaniv [6] for a discussion of these models.
 The analysis of all our algorithms is in the (weaker) oblivious adversary model.
-KE SAYS: I made changes here, see if it is OK.
 There are no known online algorithms for CF coloring against an adaptive adversary using only $O(\log n)$ colors.
-(The $O(\log n)$ algorithm of Chen et al. [4] for the 1-dimensional case also works only against an oblivious adversary.)
+(The $O(\log n)$ algorithm of Chen et al. [8] for the 1-dimensional case also works only against an oblivious adversary.)
 In fact, it is an open question of whether one can bound the number of colors used by any of our algorithms when the adversary is adaptive.
-(This is also open for the randomized algorithm in [4].)
+(This is also open for the randomized algorithm of Chen et al. [8].)